Psyhackological/HeartBeat/README.md

    - Decision Tree is a model that uses a tree-like structure to make decisions based on feature values.
    - An accuracy of 0.985 suggests that the Decision Tree model performed very well on the given data.
-   - Decision Trees can capture complex relationships in the data but might be prone to overfitting if not pruned or regularized.
+   - Decision Trees can capture complex relationships in the data, but might be prone to overfitting if not pruned or regularized.

 Decision Tree output: